 Impetus was provided by an agreement between the BSI and the owners of ITIL® that there should be alignment between both sets of documents.
 Before 'going international' it was agreed that it was best to test the standard under an Early Adopter scheme, which provided valuable feedback from a wide range of service providers.
 The most significant was the benefit of alignment between BS 15000 and the ISO 9000 series.

 Publication of the second edition saw itSMF launch a certification scheme in 2003 that has now been converted to ISO/IEC 20000 certification.
 Take-up outside the UK was much greater and much faster than expected.
-As a result BS 15000 was submitted for fast-tracking with six months for voting and comments by national standards organizations and seven months for discussion of comments, redrafting and editorial work, with publication on 15 December 2005.
+As a result BS 15000 was submitted for fast-tracking with six months for voting and comments by national standards organisations and seven months for discussion of comments, redrafting and editorial work, with publication on 15 December 2005.

 Training courses on ISO/IEC 20000 were held within weeks of the new standard being published.
-By 15 June 2007 all organizations certified against BS 15000 must also have upgraded to ISO/IEC 20000, as on that date BS 15000 certificates will cease to have validity.
+By 15 June 2007 all organisations certified against BS 15000 must also have upgraded to ISO/IEC 20000, as on that date BS 15000 certificates will cease to have validity.

 A standard used internationally is now controlled and developed internationally.
 Plans include additional advice on scoping and applicability, longer-term improvements in the existing publications and harmonization with standards such as the ISO/IEC 27000 series on security, the ISO/IEC 15504 series on process assessment and the ubiquitous ISO 9000 series.